ulanliu/Covid_n_Monkeypox/README.md

 ## Problem description

-This project is related to covid-19 and monkeypox diseases.
-Which area has highest prevalence rate?
-Does the high covid-19 prevalence rate also have high monkeypox prevalence rate?
-How is the case fatality rate between covid-19 and monkeypox.
+This project is related to covid-19 and monkeypox diseases. ​​Which area has the highest prevalence rate?
+Does a high covid-19 prevalence rate area also have a high monkeypox prevalence rate?
+How is the case fatality rate between covid-19 and monkeypox?

 ## Dataset